 What happens is that the weight of the trees or the foliage becomes too much for the power lines, and when there’s a storm with high winds or heavy snow and/or ice accumulation, the trees or foliage will fall and they will take down the power lines along with them.

-This poses an immense electrocution hazard to anyone in proximity which is why trimming trees near power lines is a necessity to keep everyone in close proximity safe.
-People who step into their normally safe backyards, sidewalks and driveways – and even to cross the street – never expect to encounter this type of hazard.
+This poses an immense electrocution hazard to anyone in proximity which is why trimming trees is a necessity to keep everyone in close proximity safe.
+People who step into their normally safe backyards, sidewalks, and driveways – and even to cross the street – never expect to encounter this type of hazard.

 This safety issue is always exacerbated when utility companies fail to inspect and maintain their power line structures.
 This is probably the biggest reason why people are electrocuted.